dice-group/KBQA-PG/KBQA/ranking/RANK_OF_TRIPLES/README.md

-# This is first part of summarizer, which summarize database for the entity and output triples in ranked order.
+This is a first part of summarizer, which summarizes database for the entity and outputs triples in the ranked order.

 # Modul Relatedness_triples